kipac-xoc/mkacispback/README.md

 2. Copy the executable file "mkacispback" to /usr/local/bin (or somewhere in the $PATH).
 3. Initialize HEAsoft and CIAO before running this command.
 The environment variable $CALDB must point at the CIAO CALDB.
-4. After running the command, it generates a directory "acispback" (default), which contains the output spectral model "acispback" (default).
-5. Run "mkacispback --h" to see the usage.
+4. Run "mkacispback --h" to see the usage.

+### Note:
+- By default, mkacispback newly creates an rmf file corresponding to the input source region and this takes some time.
+To prevent this, provide a prepared rmf file by "genrmf=no" and "rmffile=INFILE".

-### Test platforms
+### Test platforms:
 - MacOS 10.14, 10.15
 - CentOS 7

-### References
+### Reference:
 - Under review, to be published in A&A